mishra-sweta/NetflixGPT/README.md

 - stored data in Movie slice
 - updated the MovieLists with the new data
 - GPT Search feature
+- GPT SearchBar
+- Multi-language feature in our app
+- Integrate GPT APIs

 # Features